acceleratedscience/open-ad-toolkit/readme/models.md

         catalog model service from 'git@github.com:acceleratedscience/property_inference_service.git' as prop

-1. Start the service – this can take multiple minutes
+1. Start the service – this can take up to 10 minutes

         model service up prop